wpswings/subscriptions-for-woocommerce/README.txt

 = 1.3.0 – Released on 07 January 2022 =

-* Fix: Prevent guest users to place an order if it has a subscription product.
+* Fix: Prevent guest users from placing an order if it has a subscription product.
 * Fix: WooEpay payment gateway compatibility
 * Fix: Compatibility with the latest WP and WC
 * Fix: Other minor bugs in the plug-in